(It’s not only connected to the pandemic)

 - Manage – Operations management for cloud and hybrid solutions.

-Cloud adoption as process, begins when business and IT can realize that cloud can accelerate a specific business transformation process.
-These days, we might need to fast track the model, as seen by some of the numbers stated above, as well as customer and partner behavior recently.
+Consequently, the Cloud adoption journey, begins when business and IT can realize that cloud can accelerate a specific business transformation process.
+Today, we might need to fast track the process.
 What would the common ground between them be, considering the recent development?
 Let’s walk through the steps.

 There are few categories that define the motivations, that will influence our move to the cloud.
 Depending on situation, your motivations will fall under several of them.
 The more we focus on them, discuss and fine tune, we will choose the dominant one.
-Based on that, we can define our adoption direction and strategy (business outcomes and justification), hence getting to our Lighthouse Project.
+As a result, this will define our adoption direction and strategy (business outcomes and justification).
+Subsequently, we will get to our Lighthouse Project.

 For our quick wins process, the focus would be on: